FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 ## Using automation to create those pull requests
 _**NOTE: this script only works for clean uplifts.
 If there are merge conflicts, you'll have to do it manually.
 Regardless, this should save some time.**_

+_**NOTE: for the automation to work, the PR branch has to exist.
+When PRs are merged, their branches are automatically deleted, but they can be restored on the PR page by clicking `restore branch`.**_

 ### Jenkins job
 This is the preferred way to do it!